Three Great Campaigns of the Wanli Emperor

 In the early 1590s, Japanese warlord Toyotomi Hideyoshi successfully unified Japan under his rule, but his ambitions extended beyond Japan, leading him to set his sights on conquering Korea and Ming China.
 In May 1592, Japanese troops landed in Korea.
 Due to the Korean army's lack of preparation, they were unable to put up much resistance and the Japanese quickly advanced, taking control of Seoul in just twenty days before continuing further north.
 This occupation sparked a wave of popular resistance that eventually evolved into a guerrilla war.
 The Korean navy, led by Admiral Yi Sun-sin, played a crucial role in organizing the resistance with their victories in the summer and autumn of 1592.
-The Korean land army also rallied, and in early 1593, the Chinese government sent a large corps, led by General Li Rusong, to aid the Koreans.
+The Korean land army also rallied, and in early 1593, the Chinese government sent a large corps, led by Li Rusong, to aid the Koreans.
 By May 1593, the Sino-Korean troops had pushed the Japanese to the vicinity of Busan in southeastern Korea.
 In 1593, the Japanese agreed to negotiate an armistice in order to buy time for a new offensive.
 Their next invasion in 1597 was unsuccessful, and they were once again pushed to the southeast.
 After Hideyoshi's death in September 1598, the Japanese withdrew from Korea by the end of the year.